OI-wiki/i18n/docs/intro/faq.md

 You can refer to [MkDocs instructions](https://www.mkdocs.org/).

 We are currently using [remark-lint](https://github.com/remarkjs/remark-lint) to automate the format correction.
 There may be some problems with the [configuration](https://github.com/OI-wiki/i18n/blob/master/.remarkrc).
-You are welcome to suggest the edit.
+You are welcome to suggest the edits.

 #### GitHub does not display my mathematical formulas?

 Yes, the GitHub preview does not show mathematical formulas.
 But please be assured that mkdocs supports them and can be used normally.
-All sentences supported by MathJax can be used.
+All syntax supported by MathJax can be used.

 #### Why is my math formula garbled